yshavit/llm-notes/book/03-The-LLM/05-putting-it-together.md

 ## The little LLM that couldn't

 Let's start with the smallest thing that has the basic shape of an LLM.
-It's basically what we have so far:
+Most of it is what we've already covered:

 (smallest-llm-figure)=
 {drawio}`Simplified LLM|images/transformer/smallest-llm`